doofx0071/gym-bro/WARP.md

 ✅ **Unsplash integration** with proper attribution and download tracking
 ✅ **BMR/TDEE calculations** using Mifflin-St Jeor equation
 ✅ **TypeScript throughout** with strict mode and comprehensive type definitions
+✅ **Custom 404 page** with Gym Bro branding and contextual navigation
+✅ **Complete database schema** with RLS policies and proper constraints
+✅ **Error handling improvements** in user context with retry loop prevention

 ## Documentation